 One of the new year’s resolutions that I have actually managed to keep was one that I made on Christmas of 2013.
 I was tired of smelly, full trash bins and wanted to find a way to reduce my carbon footprint.
 Take your part in reducing the waste you produce by learning how to compost.

 For years I thought that having a compost bin would turn our garden into an insect-infested and smelly pit.
-To my disbelief I have now learnt that it does the exact opposite.
+To my disbelief, I have now learnt that it does the exact opposite.
 I have learnt how to maintain a compost bin which caused a lot of wildlife to flock to the corner of our garden.
 We have a lot of little new visitors like the cheeky robin that is very much at home in our garden now.
-On top of the wildlife boost a compost bin not only keeps the neighborhood vermin at bay by reducing the amount of food waste in our bins – but also helps with pest control in our vegetable patch by bringing a lot of beneficial birds to our garden.
+On top of the wildlife boost, a compost bin not only keeps the neighbourhood vermin at bay by reducing the amount of food waste in our bins – but also helps with pest control in our vegetable patch by bringing a lot of beneficial birds to our garden.

-I’ve never really been a very outspoken environmentalist, but buying a compost bin and caddy have turned our garden into such a rewarding place.
+I’ve never really been a very outspoken environmentalist but buying a compost bin and caddy have turned our garden into such a rewarding place.

 Our compost bin attracts all sorts of wildlife.
 Birds have started to use our garden much more frequently due to the fact that there is an abundance of worms and food available for them.
 Instead of sterile shop bought soil ours is full of organic matter which makes the whole back garden teem with life.
 In turn, the birds eat caterpillars and other pests off our vegetables and we end up with beautiful, clean produce as you can see here and in the picture below that I took last summer.